cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/imputation_handbook_Nov2023.md

 :question: :question: :question: :question: **Questions:**

 * how many variants were excluded for each criterion?
-* does this make sense to you knowing that we are using data imputed from sequqncing data?
+* does this make sense to you knowing that we are using data imputed from sequencing data?
 * how many variants are left after the QC?
 * is there anything else you would add to this initial QC?
 -----